-Backing up and restoring CDW
+Backing up and restoring Cloudera Data Warehouse

 The backup and restore procedures for AWS and Azure replace the in-place upgrade Cloudera offered for AWS environments.
 To get the supported Kubernetes version, you back up your old AWS or Azure environment and start up a new environment using the restoration process.